On the 20th of January, over 65 million people (well more than half of those who voted in America’s election) grieved.

 And so for us, Inauguration Day was indeed a funeral; a mourning over the country we might have had, the future we could have been building—the President we should have been welcoming.

-And the question is, what do we do in the days following that might be redemptive, that might bring life?
+And the question is, what do we do in theses days that might be redemptive, that might bring life?
 Here are a few suggestions:

 1) Serve someone.
-Step out into your neighborhoods, alone or with other-like hearted people and perform acts of service today, especially for those who are often overlooked or excluded.
+Step out into your neighborhoods, alone or with other-like hearted people and perform acts of service, especially for those who are often overlooked or excluded.
 These will be the same communities ignored by the coming Administration and we will need to make sure that no one is rendered invisible, that everyone is cared for.
-With a President-Elect whose life, career, and campaign have been marked by such greed and ego—compassion and kindness will now be acts of bold resistance.
+With a President whose life, career, and campaign have been marked by such greed and ego—compassion and kindness will now be acts of bold resistance.